songfd2018/DIFseq_implementation/README.md

 ## Compiling the source code

-The algorithm relies on GNU scietific library.
-To compile the source code on your computer, please modify the directory of GSL in the *Makefile* file.
+The algorithm relies on the GNU scientific library.
+To compile the source code on your computer, please modify the GSL directory in the *Makefile* file.
 Then, you can compile the C++ source code by

 ```
 make
 ```

-We apply [OMPRNG](https://homepage.divms.uiowa.edu/~mbognar/omprng/) to generate random number in parallel.
+We apply [OMPRNG](https://homepage.divms.uiowa.edu/~mbognar/omprng/) to generate random numbers in parallel.

 ## Simulation